luislasonbra/DualSenseController/README.md

 `Xbox360`

-Whether you're using Steam or a different platform, you will be able to use DualSenseX with all games!
+Whether you're using Steam or a different platform, you will be able to use DualSenseController with all games!

 Connection type supports both USB and Bluetooth with full functionality!